WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?

 \textbf{Third}, some commercial HVAC units (e.g., rooftop units, air handling units, variable air volume units) have onboard controllers and internal sensors.
 Service technicians often access these units for diagnostics in case of failure and troubleshooting.
 An attacker disguised as one of the technicians can access the pressure data through the control panel and diagnostic port via network protocols.

-\textbf{Fourth} is a potential supply chain attack, which has been rumored to occur in the past \cite{spiegel,macri,snyder,chhetri2019tool} and was recently demonstrated to be feasible \cite{swierczynski2016interdiction}, involving tampering with HVAC systems during delivery or installation.
-In such an attack, a competitor could intercept the equipment and modify DPSs by embedding a data collection device with a radio transmitter inside, and then allow the delivery or installation to proceed as planned to the commercial facility.

-\textbf{c) Non-invasive attack:} Our eavesdropping attack using the HVAC system is non-invasive as it is performed without making direct physical contact with the target DPS.
-The attacker doesn't need to directly open or physically touch DPSs.
+\textbf{d) Non-invasive attack:} Our eavesdropping attack using the HVAC is non-invasive as it is performed without making direct physical contact with the target DPS.
 However, we expect that attackers can examine the behavior of a similar sensor subjected to acoustic impacts before initiating an actual attack.

-\textbf{d) Attacker's resources and cost:} We assume that the attacker knows how the HVAC system works and how the data can be collected from pressure sensors.
+\textbf{e) Attacker's resources and cost:} We assume that the attacker knows how the HVAC system works and how the data can be collected from pressure sensors.

-\textbf{e) Assumption:} Considering the practicality of the attack, we assume that the attacker has sufficient pressure sensor data collected from the victim and does not have matching ground truth audio from the victim.
+\textbf{f) Assumption:} \ul{Considering the practicality of the attack, we assume that the attacker has sufficient pressure sensor data collected from the victim and does not have matching ground truth audio from the victim.
 WaLi can reconstruct the audio even if the speaker is different.
-This makes our attack model flexible compared to prior works \cite{hu2022accear,achamyeleh2024fly}, where prior works assume that clean ground-truth speech is available via a microphone or a phishing call.
+This makes our attack model flexible compared to prior works} \cite{hu2022accear,achamyeleh2024fly}, \ul{where prior works assume that clean ground-truth speech is available via a microphone or a phishing call.}

-\section{WaLi ARCHITECTURE DESIGN}
+\section{WaLi Architecture Design}